 What the men didn’t know was that there was a gas leak, undetectable by the broken gas indicator.
 Admire knew he had enough gas to get home, but that was before the gas leak stopped him short in the deepest part of the forest.

 Mid-sentence Admire was interrupted by a rude jerk which caused Johannes to bang his head on the window.

 ‘What was that?’
 Admire shook his head, eyes wide.

 Another jerk later and the engine sputtered and died.
-Paling Admire pumped the petrol and tried again.
+Admire paled, pumping the petrol he tried again.
 Nothing.
 The men looked at each other in fear as the car ticked and popped then ran silent.
-The sounds of the forest poured into the stationery car.
+The quiet of the forest surrounded the car.

 ‘Bugger man, didn’t you fill up?’
 Admire nodded shocked at the stop.
 He looked out through the windscreen into his worst nightmare.
 The forest.